U.S. flag

 Status

-In May 2024, HUD OIG reviewed the Office of the Chief Information Officer’s progress is closing this recommendation as part of the annual FY 2024 FISMA evaluation.
-At that time, HUD provided additional evidence in the form of draft SCRM Policy, SCRM Procedures, SCRMES Charter, and a SCRM Technical Roadmap.
+The Office of the Chief Information Officer (OCIO) estimated it would complete corrective action for this recommendation by August 2023.
+In May 2024, HUD OIG reviewed the OCIO progress in closing this recommendation as part of the FY 2024 FISMA evaluation.
+At that time, OCIO provided its draft SCRM Policy, draft SCRM Procedures, final SCRMES Charter, and a SCRM Technical Roadmap.
 Additionally, HUD provided agency-specific clauses.
-At the time, the guidance had not yet been finalized.
+As of January 2025, HUD has not issued finalized SCRM policies and procedures.

 Analysis

 To fully address this recommendation, HUD must establish that it has defined and communicated policies and procedures to ensure that its products, system components, systems, and services comply with its cybersecurity and SCRM requirements.
-Implementation of this recommendation will result in HUD continuing to mature in supply chain risk management, establishing and defining the policies and procedures of SCRM requirements as it relates to systems and system components.

 Chief Information Officer